jhgille2/SoybasePedigreeVisualization/README.md

 ![Example pedigree](./Images/ExampleNetwork.svg)

 ## Overview
 The main script is **CytoscapePedigree.R**.
 This script uses the soybean parentage data in the **SoybasePedigreeData.csv** table to  make pedigree trees for a given soybean cultivar with Cytoscape.
 Because of this [Cytoscape](https://cytoscape.org/) has to be installed for the script to work.
 The **MakeFullGraph.R** script is used to make an igraph object using the full set of pedigree data.
-This graph is then used in the **GetPedigree_fromGraph** function to rapidly build the pedigree tree.
+This graph is then used in the **GetPedigree_fromGraph** function to rapidly build a pedigree tree for some given cultivar.
 This function is a faster replacement for the less efficient **GetPedigree** function.

 After that, the easiest way to use this script would probably be to clone this repository as a new project in RStudio and run it from there.
 I'd also recommend using the [yFiles Hierarchic layout](http://manual.cytoscape.org/en/stable/Navigation_and_Layout.html#yfiles-layouts) in cytoscape to visualize the pedigrees.
 The other layouts have tended to look pretty confusing.